ahmetaltunfatih/LEDAW/README.md

 ## **How to Run**

 ### **Getting the Package**
-Fownload (and then, unzip) or clone the entire LEDAW directory, including:
+Download (and then, unzip) or clone the entire LEDAW directory, including:
 - `ledaw_package` directory
 - `main.py`
 - `ledaw.spec`